 - A Lampshade Hanging in "Terror of the Zygons" that was very similar to the page quote but actually on screen; the Zygons declare their plan to Take Over the World and the Doctor replies "Isn't is a bit large for just the six of you?"

 - The SAMCRO chapter of the Sons of Anarchy consists of only eight members and a 'prospect'.
 This is small compared to the various other gangs they are allied or in conflict with including the other chapters of the motorcycle club.
 Also one of the members is mostly retired and sick enough to carry an oxygen tank with him.
 They are all extremely Bad Ass but if 2-3 of them are put out of commission, the gang becomes extremely vulnerable and they have to pull in people from other chapters to survive.

-- Star Trek is a particularly offender of this, with DS9 in particular stands out because the main cast is supposed to be running a war, yet several episodes have most and/or all senior members of staff going on risky missions in the middle of nowhere.
-Voyager might get something of a pass, since the general premise was a single ship stranded in the middle of nowhere, in addition to being left understaffed when half of the crew were killed when the ship was dragged across the galaxy, even with the former Maquis crewmembers to replace them.
+- Star Trek is a particular offender, with DS9 as the stand out because the main cast is supposed to be running a war, yet several episodes have most and/or all senior members of staff going on risky missions in the middle of nowhere.
+Voyager might get something of a pass, since the general premise was a single ship stranded in the middle of nowhere, with half of the crew having been killed when the ship was dragged across the galaxy and only a small number of replacements from the former Maquis crewmembers they were chasing.

 - Slightly justified on The X-Files.
 Nobody cares about the X-Files and it's outside the FBI mainstream, so there aren't a lot of agents assigned to it.
 And they don't usually solve cases outside their department.
 They also interact with other FBI agents assigned to other cases, though those are usually one-episode characters.